skhanal5/supabase-java/README.md

         .build();
 ```

-Note: If you do not invoke the `select()` method, you will not get a response back from doing this operation.
+Note: If you do not invoke the `select()` method, you will not get a response back from executing this query.
 Invoking it returns the deleted row(s).

 ### Executing a Query